 In principle, the application process begins at the end of the first semester of your third year (around September or March).
-You can apply for the preliminary application, first-round application, and second-round application online and also view the results.
-The application details are provided on the keio.jp portal or Keio University Student Website.
+You can apply for the preliminary application, first-round application, and second-round application online and view the results.
+The application details are provided on keio.jp or the Keio University Student Website.